February Focus: Prevention

 FIND YOUR STATE’S COMPLETE LIST OF BENEFITS FOR CHILDREN IN MEDICAID AND CHIP

-In their State of Little Teeth Report, 2nd Edition, AAPD examined the epidemic of tooth decay among children.
+In their State of Little Teeth Report, 2nd Edition, the AAPD examined the epidemic of tooth decay among children.
 Read the report for helpful information and rich data, including:

 - Nearly one in five children under the age of 5 has experienced dental decay.